From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

-\textbf{Cascade-based methods} To improve localization quality, cascade structure has been widely used in generic object detection \cite{Cai_Cascade_CVPR_2018,Cai_Cascade_PAMI_2019,Zhang_RefineDet_CVPR_2018,Cao_HSD_ICCV_2019}.
-Recently, some methods have used cascade structure for pedestrian detection.
-Liu \textit{et al.} \cite{Liu_ALFNet_ECCV_2018} stacked multiple head predictors for multi-stage regressions of the default anchor boxes.
+\textbf{Cascade-based methods} To improve localization quality, cascade structure has been widely used in generic object detection \cite{Cai_Cascade_CVPR_2018,Cai_Cascade_PAMI_2019,Zhang_RefineDet_CVPR_2018}.
+Recently, some methods have adopted cascade structure for pedestrian detection.
+Liu \textit{et al.} \cite{Liu_ALFNet_ECCV_2018} stacked multiple head predictors for multi-stage regressions.
 Brazil \textit{et al.} \cite{Brazil_ANP_CVPR_2019} designed a multi-phase auto-regressive module, where each module is trained using increasingly precise labeling policies.
 Zhang \textit{et al.} \cite{Zhang_CircleNet_TITS_2019} proposed to detect the low resolution and occluded objects again at a finer scale by mimicking the process of humans.
-Ujjwal \textit{et al.} \cite{Ujjwal_OHS_WACV_2020} first utilized semantic segmentation to select a small set of anchors and then re-pooled the features for classification and regression (called one-half shot detector).
+Ujjwal \textit{et al.} \cite{Ujjwal_OHS_WACV_2020} first utilized semantic segmentation to select a small set of anchors and then re-pooled the features for classification and regression.
 Du \textit{et al.} \cite{Du_FDNN_WACV_2017} proposed to fuse the detection scores of multiple networks by a cascade soft-region rejection strategy.
 Hasan \textit{et al.} \cite{Hasan_EIR_arXiv_2020} combined Cascade R-CNN \cite{Cai_Cascade_CVPR_2018} and HRNet \cite{Wang_HRNet_PAMI_2020} to achieve improved pedestrian detection performance.
 Song \textit{et al.} \cite{Song_PRN_ECCV_2020} proposed to divide pedestrian detection into three-phase steps: visible part prediction, anchor calibration, and full-body prediction.

 \textbf{Anchor-free methods} These methods directly predict the score and pedestrian location or shape at each position.
 Compared with the anchor-based methods, the anchor-free methods avoid the handcrafted design with respect to the scale and aspect ratio of anchors, thereby having a simpler design and good generalization ability on different datasets.
 Song \textit{et al.} \cite{Song_TLL_ECCV_2018} propose to localize pedestrians by the somatic topological line.
 Liu \textit{et al.} \cite{Liu_CSP_CVPR_2019} proposed to predict the center point and the height of the pedestrian based on the high-level semantic feature maps.
 Zhang \textit{et al.} \cite{Zhang_APD_arXiv_2019} treated each positive instance as a feature vector to encode both density and diversity information simultaneously.